-Dated: Date of Delivery

-Due: As shown below
+Dated: Date of Delivery Due: As shown below

-The Colorado Housing and Finance Authority (the "Authority") is offering \$95,000,000 aggregate principal amount of its Single Family Mortgage Class I Bonds, 2018 Series C (Non-AMT) (the "2018 Series C Bonds").
-The 2018 Series C Bonds are being issued by the Authority pursuant to a Master Indenture of Trust dated as of October 1, 2001, as amended (the "Master Indenture"), and a 2018C Series Indenture (together with the Master Indenture, the "Indenture"), each between the Authority and ZB, National Association dba Zions Bank, as Trustee.
-Proceeds of the 2018 Series C Bonds, together with other available funds, will be used to: (i) finance the purchase of certain mortgage-backed securities guaranteed by the Government National Mortgage Association and backed by mortgage loans and certain Second Mortgage Loans, (ii) fund a deposit to an account of the revenue fund held under the Indenture and (iii) pay costs of issuance in accordance with the Indenture.
+The Colorado Housing and Finance Authority (the "Authority") is offering \$38,000,000 aggregate principal amount of its Federally Taxable Single Family Mortgage Class I Bonds, 2018 Series D (the "2018 Series D Bonds").
+The 2018 Series D Bonds are being issued by the Authority pursuant to a Master Indenture of Trust dated as of October 1, 2001, as amended (the "Master Indenture"), and a 2018D Series Indenture (together with the Master Indenture, the "Indenture"), each between the Authority and ZB, National Association dba Zions Bank, as Trustee.
+Proceeds of the 2018 Series D Bonds, together with other available funds, will be used to: (i) refund and redeem certain bonds outstanding under the Master Indenture, the proceeds of which were used to acquire mortgage loans made to finance single-family residences in the State of Colorado, (ii) fund deposits into the respective accounts of the revenue fund, debt service reserve fund and program fund held under the Indenture, and (iii) pay costs of issuance in accordance with the Indenture.

-The 2018 Series C Bonds will be issued in denominations of \$5,000 or any integral multiples thereof and will bear interest at the fixed rates shown on the inside front cover.
-Interest on the 2018 Series C Bonds will be payable on each May 1 and November 1, commencing on November 1, 2018, on any redemption date and at maturity.
+The 2018 Series D Bonds will be issued in denominations of \$5,000 or any integral multiples thereof and will bear interest at the fixed rates shown on the inside front cover.
+Interest on the 2018 Series D Bonds will be payable on each May 1 and November 1, commencing on November 1, 2018, on any redemption date and at maturity.

-The 2018 Series C Bonds, when issued, will be registered in the name of Cede & Co., as holder of the 2018 Series C Bonds and nominee of The Depository Trust Company, New York, New York.
-One fully registered bond equal to the principal amount of the 2018 Series C Bonds of each maturity will be registered in the name of Cede & Co.
-Individual purchases of 2018 Series C Bonds will be made in book-entry form only, and beneficial owners of the 2018 Series C Bonds will not receive physical delivery of bond certificates representing their interest in the 2018 Series C Bonds, except as described herein.
-Upon receipt of payments of principal and interest, DTC is to remit such payments to the DTC participants for subsequent disbursement to the beneficial owners of the 2018 Series C Bonds.
-Payments of principal of and interest on the 2018 Series C Bonds will be made directly to DTC or its nominee, Cede & Co., by the Paying Agent, so long as DTC or Cede & Co. is the sole registered owner.
-Disbursement of such payments to DTC participants is the responsibility of DTC, and disbursement of such payments to the beneficial owners of the 2018 Series C Bonds is the responsibility of the DTC participants and the indirect participants, as more fully described herein.
+The 2018 Series D Bonds, when issued, will be registered in the name of Cede & Co., as holder of the 2018 Series D Bonds and nominee of The Depository Trust Company, New York, New York.
+One fully registered bond equal to the principal amount of the 2018 Series D Bonds of each maturity will be registered in the name of Cede & Co.
+Individual purchases of 2018 Series D Bonds will be made in book-entry form only, and beneficial owners of the 2018 Series D Bonds will not receive physical delivery of bond certificates representing their interest in the 2018 Series D Bonds, except as described herein.
+Upon receipt of payments of principal and interest, DTC is to remit such payments to the DTC participants for subsequent disbursement to the beneficial owners of the 2018 Series D Bonds.
+Payments of principal of and interest on the 2018 Series D Bonds will be made directly to DTC or its nominee, Cede & Co., by the Paying Agent, so long as DTC or Cede & Co. is the sole registered owner.
+Disbursement of such payments to DTC participants is the responsibility of DTC, and disbursement of such payments to the beneficial owners of the 2018 Series D Bonds is the responsibility of the DTC participants and the indirect participants, as more fully described herein.